-Get your game on with these great options for Mac!
+Best Mac games 2022

 Every move counts in this challenging roguelike, so make it count.
 You'll have to tackle monsters as well as the inner demons of your party members.

-Choose your favorite Blizzard character and help your team gain points to defeat the opposing team.

-It doesn't matter which platform you're playing on; Portal 2 is hands-down one of the greatest video games of all time.
-It builds on the fun and weirdness of Portal from the Orange Box and throws you into a more fascinating story, with puzzles that never really feel like puzzles, since you're out of the testing chambers just trying to escape.
+It doesn't matter which platform you're playing on; Portal 2 is hands-down one of the greatest video games of all time and definitely one of the best Mac games ever.
+It builds on the fun and weirdness of Portal from the Orange Box and throws you into a more fascinating story, with puzzles that never really feel like puzzles since you're out of the testing chambers just trying to escape.

 You once again play as Chell (the voiceless captive with the sweet boots and "stubborn will to live") who is once again trying to escape the Facility, which she totally ruined years earlier.
 Wheatley, a personality core voiced by Stephen Merchant, revives Chell to escape the Facility with him, but all is not as it seems.